Pilot project 2018-19

 - Offer visits to cooperative members homes to witness dairy production

-- Collection and cooling of milk and dairy products
+- Collection and cooling of raw milk

 - Labelling and distribution